swxtchio/cloudSwXtch-support/Azure/Templates/README.md

 # Azure templates
 These templates are designed to create a cloudSwXtch from a VM Image that resides in an Image Gallery.
 Normally you would use the Azure Marketplace to create cloudSwXtch instances.
 In special circumstances you may not be able to use the marketplace and may need to deploy from a **local** copy of the cloudSwXtch VM Image.

-To use these tempaltes, you must have a VM Image for cloudSwXtch in an Azure Image Gallery in your tenant.
+To use these templates, you must have a VM Image for cloudSwXtch in an Azure Image Gallery in your tenant.
 The source for the VM Image is a VHD file.
 You can request the VHD file from swXtch.io and the file must be placed in a storage account (blob store) in your tenant.

 ## Create an Image Gallery